Pycord-Development/pycord/docs/migrating_to_v2.rst

 The following were renamed:

-- :attr:`Colour.blurple` is renamed to :attr:`Colour.og_blurple`, and :attr:`Colour.blurple` now returns the different color.
+- :attr:`Colour.blurple` is renamed to :attr:`Colour.og_blurple`, and :attr:`Colour.blurple` now returns the newer color.
 - ``missing_perms`` arguments and attributes of :class:`ext.commands.MissingPermissions` and :class:`ext.commands.BotMissingPermissions` are renamed to ``missing_permissions``.

 The following were changed in behavior: